 1. Everyone participates, no one dominates

-At Navigate the Journey, we offer a StratOp Strategic Planning process that combines facilitation, installation and coaching to help a leader’s vision for their company be shared with, owned by and executed in full by their entire team.
+At Navigate the Journey, we offer a strategic planning process that combines facilitation, installation and coaching to help a leader’s vision for their company be shared with, owned by and executed in full by their entire team.
 The first step of the process is a two-day strategic planning session, where we establish ground rules, including “everyone participates and no one dominates.”
-Taking two days out from billable client work is a big investment of your agency’s time and money.
+Taking two days out from billable client work is a big investment of your company’s time and money.
 Everyone involved in the planning session is in the room for a reason — their opinion, thoughts and insights matter, and we want to hear them.
 As trained facilitators, we know how to encourage extroverts and introverts to share their ideas.

 2. Your team owns the plan it creates